Vulpelo/hide-youtube-shorts/Readme.md

 - Hiding videos that are shorter than specified time (experimental, off by default)
 - Hiding live videos (experimental, off by default)
 - Hiding 'Upcoming' videos (experimental, off by default)
+- Redirect shorts to original video player (experimental, off by default)

 ## Installation